ishwarchandratiwari/sparkpost-api-documentation/services/transmissions.md

 # Group Transmissions
 <a name="transmissions-api"></a>

 A transmission is a collection of messages belonging to the same campaign.
 It is also known as a mailing.
 The Transmissions API provides the means to create and manage transmissions - to send messages.
-Messages in the transmissions are generated and sent to a specified list of recipients using a specified message template.
-The recipient list can be a stored list created using the Recipient Lists API, or it can be created "inline" as part of a transmission.
-Similarly, the message template can be a stored template created using the Templates API, or it can be created "inline" as part of a transmission.
-Messages are generated for the transmission for all specified recipients using the message template and performing substitution of data as necessary.

-In addition, engagement tracking options can be set in the transmission to track message opens and clicks.
+SparkPost generates and sends the messages from your transmissions using a list of recipients and a message template.
+You can [store a recipient list](recipient-lists.html), or you can include recipients "inline" with your transmission request.
+Similarly, you can [store your message template](templates.html) or include it "inline" with your transmission request.
+SparkPost then sends a unique message to each recipient using the specified template.
+You may also choose to personalise your messages by including substitution variables in your transmissions.
+You can [learn about templates and substitution here](substitutions-reference.html).
+Finally, you can enable engagement tracking in your transmissions to track message opens and clicks.

+For details on how to get the best out of SparkPost Transmission, see [this support article](https://www.sparkpost.com/docs/tech-resources/smtp-rest-api-performance/).

 ## Using Postman